lisp-docs/cl-language-reference/docs/chap-5/f-d-dictionary/_function.md

 It is an error to use **function** on a *function name* that does not denote a *function* in the lexical environment in which the **function** form appears.
 Specifically, it is an error to use **function** on a *symbol* that denotes a *macro* or *special form*.
 An implementation may choose not to signal this error for performance reasons, but implementations are forbidden from defining the failure to signal an error as a useful behavior.

+The previous paragraph implies that if **function** is used on a *function name* that does not denote a *function* in the lexical environment in which the **function** form appears, then the semantics are not specified, so the consequences of this use are undefined.

 **Examples:**
 ```lisp